HasifSubair/TaskRecipes/README.md

-# Recipe Analysis
+# Task Recipes

-In Recipe Analyis we are building a dynamic data pipeline build by ordering tasks in the right sequence.
+In Task Recipes, we are building a dynamic data pipeline API by ordering tasks in sequence.
 Tasks are unit of operation with in the pipeline.
-All tasks must be a subclass of 'pipeline.task.Task' and override its execute method.
+All tasks must extend of 'pipeline.task.Task' and override its execute method.

 The tasks passed as ordered arguments to 'pipeline.executor.py' script.